 Programs are offered on a variety of topics and are generally 45 minutes to 1 hour in length.
-The program fee ranges from $50 to $100 based on your organization's ability to pay.
+The program fee is $100 based on your organization's ability to pay.
 This fee funds our many outreach programs, including Speakers Bureau and our demonstration gardens in North and South Park.
 After scheduling a program, we will send you a confirmation letter with speaker information and program details.
-If your group is interested in scheduling a speaker or if you have any questions, please email Philip Bauerle, firstname.lastname@example.org .
+If your group is interested in scheduling a speaker or if you have any questions, please email Philip Bauerle, firstname.lastname@example.org.

 Basic Gardening Skills

 Cool Tools & Other Stuff for the Gardener

 This program is a 'Show-n-Tell' style program where tools and their use will be demonstrated.
 Many topics will be discussed including uncommon gardening tools (for pruning, digging, weeding etc.), accessories (gloves, holsters, light meters, knee pads etc.), environmentally friendly pesticides and fertilizers, and useful publications.
 Handouts are provided for each of the items shown and include the name/model, approximate cost, internet source and a summary of features.